 There are lots of daffodils and jonquils that are very tiny, but true miniatures are classified as having flowers smaller than 1.5 inches in diameter.
 (To learn more visit the American Daffodil Society website.)
 The cutest have wonderfully small flowers with even teenier coronas (central crowns).
-My standbys include the delicate ‘Minnow’, with its tiny gold corona and ivory petals, the nodding primrose-yellow ‘Hawara’ and nickle-sized ‘Baby Moon’, which is pure gold.
+My standbys include the delicate ‘Minnow’, with its tiny gold corona and ivory petals, the nodding primrose-yellow ‘Hawara’ and nickel-sized ‘Baby Moon’, which is pure gold.
 All are easy to find and grow.

 The fall bulb catalogs offer more of these delicate spring flowers.
 Must-haves include the golden ‘Mite’ with its reflexed petals and elongated corona and the sweet and unusual ‘New Baby’, which has a tiny bright yellow corona and ivory petals edged in yellow.
 The orange-cupped ‘Bittern’ is another fragrant, tiny beauty offered by the popular Brent and Becky’s Bulbs.
 Those wanting to have lots of different minis all at once might consider a miniature daffodil mix, like the one offered by Eden Brothers, which consists of five different unnamed varieties—all of which are complementary and sweet.

 As with any other spring bulb, plant these daffodils in fall before the ground becomes too cold to work.
-Small flowering bulbs should be planted closer together, around three to four inches apart in clusters or sweeps, alongside other complementary plants such as grape hyacinth, crocus or compact species tulips.
+Small flowering bulbs should be planted closer together, around three to four inches apart in clusters or sweeps, alongside other complimentary plants such as grape hyacinth, crocus or compact species tulips.
 Just like any other daffodil, there are varieties that bloom in early, mid, and late spring, so be aware of this when planning planting companions to ensure that pairings bloom together.

 Before planting, work the soil and add fertile amendments as needed.
 OMRI-listed Black Gold Garden Compost, with its rich blend of compost, bark, and Canadian Sphagnum peat moss, will help your bulbs quickly root and grow in spring.
 Plant each bulb five inches below the surface and fertilize with a food formulated for bulbs.
 Bulb fertilizer can be added as a light top-dressing when plants begin to bloom in spring.